-Hello, my name is Marco Bonelli, I'm Italian and I was born in 1996.
+My name is Marco Bonelli (/ˈmɑrko bonˈɛlli/).
+I'm Italian and I was born in 1996.
 I currently work as a freelance security researcher.
 I have a Master of Science degree in Computer Science and Engineering from Politecnico di Milano, with focus on computer security.
 I like programming, hacking and pretty much any possible nerdy thing that has to do with computers.
-Amongst the other things, I'm also a (boringly average) PC gamer and a (bad) classical piano player.
+Amongst the other things, I'm also a (boringly average) PC gamer and a (pretty bad) classical piano player.

 I love programming, and I love helping people program, as you can probably guess from my StackOverflow profile.
 I'm great at C, Python and JavaScript, though I know a bunch more languages to various degrees.
-I also built this and other simple websites, so I know a thing or two about full-stack web developing (though I mainly write vanilla front-ends).
+I also built this and other simple websites, so I know the basics of full-stack web dev (though I mainly write vanilla front-ends).
 From time to time, I enjoy solving competitive programming puzzles, like for example Advent of Code.

-I strive to write clean code, which also usually means making sure that what I'm doing follows the right convention, specification, etc. I constantly switch between Linux (Debian) and Windows, but highly prefer the former when it comes to programming.
+I strive to write clean code, which also usually means making sure that what I'm doing follows the right convention, specification, etc. I constantly switch between Linux (Debian/Ubuntu) and Windows, but prefer the former when it comes to programming.

 If you're curious, here's a link to my computer build.